Published: August 2018

 |Meal coverage (regular insulin, glulisine, aspart, lispro) 4 units per or 0.15 units/kg divided among 3 meals||Adjustments (postprandial <180 mg/dL): Increase/decrease by 1 unit or 10% (whichever is greater)|

-|Carbohydrate counting (1 units per 15 g of carbohydrate)||Increase to 1 unit per 10 g of carbohydrate or decrease to 1 unit per 20 g of carbohydrate|
+|Carbohydrate counting (1 unit per 15 g of carbohydrate)||Increase to 1 unit per 10 g of carbohydrates or decrease to 1 unit per 20 g of carbohydrates|

 |Type 2 Diabetes Mellitus|